Medical Student Education in Psychiatry

-The five-week Psychiatry Clerkship encompasses the following sites: CUMC/Psychiatric Institute, Allen Hospital, Creedmoor Psychiatric Center, Rockland Psychiatric Center and Harlem Hospital.
+The five-week Psychiatry Clerkship encompasses the following sites: CUIMC/Psychiatric Institute, Bronx VA, Creedmoor Psychiatric Center, Gracie Square Hospital, and Rockland Psychiatric Center.
 Clinical work is mainly located on inpatient services.
 Students follow assigned patients, participating in their daily care, including writing progress notes, with close attending and resident supervision.
 Clinical work also includes several hours per week in outpatient adult and child psychiatry settings.
-All students are on-call in the CUMC or Harlem Hospital psychiatric emergency rooms.
+All students are on-call in the CUIMC psychiatric emergency room.
 In addition to their clinical assignments, all students participate in six hours per week of seminars that address core topics, including treatment (pharmacologic and psychotherapeutic) and child psychiatry.

 The department offers a number of electives for senior students, including visiting students from other institutions.
 Students can choose a purely clinical elective or can have a research experience ranging from a basic science to a clinical setting.